johnpmayer/elm-webgl/README.md

 you use three kinds of specialized variables:

  * **Attribute** &mdash; these are read-only variables that are specific to a particular vertex.
-They are passed in from Elm and can only be used in the vertex shader.
+They make up the mesh we defined in Elm and can be used for computation in the vertex shader.

  * **Uniform** &mdash; these are global read-only variables that can be used in both the vertex and fragment shaders.